 Permanent pasture land is land used for five (5) or more years for forage, including natural and cultivated crops; - 2.
-"Company" shall mean a for-profit sole proprietorship, organization, association, corporation, partnership, joint venture, limited partnership, limited liability partnership, or limited liability company, including a wholly owned subsidiary, majority-owned subsidiary, parent company, or affiliate of those entities or business associations that exists to make a profit; or a non-profit organization; - 3.
-"Critical infrastructure" shall mean systems and assets, whether physical or virtual, so vital to Oklahoma or the United States of America that the incapacity or destruction of such systems and assets would have a debilitating impact on state or national security, state or national public health, or any combination of those matters.
-A critical infrastructure may be publicly or privately owned and includes, but is not limited to:
+"Company" shall mean a for-profit sole proprietorship, organization, association, corporation, partnership, joint venture, limited partnership, limited liability partnership, or limited liability company, including a wholly owned subsidiary, majority-owned subsidiary, parent company, or affiliate of those entities or business associations, that exists to make a profit; or a nonprofit organization; - 3.
+"Critical infrastructure" shall mean systems and assets, whether physical or virtual, so vital to Oklahoma or the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on state or national security, state or national economic security, state or national public

-- a. gas and oil production, storage, or delivery systems,

-- b. water supply, refinement, storage, or delivery systems,

-- c. telecommunications networks,

-- d. electrical power delivery systems,

-- e. emergency services,

-- f. transportation systems and services, or - g. personal data or otherwise classified information storage systems, including cybersecurity; - 4.
+- a. gas and oil production, storage, or delivery systems, - b. water supply, refinement, storage, or delivery - 6 systems, - c. telecommunications networks, - d. electrical power delivery systems, - e. emergency services, - f. transportation systems and services, or - g. personal data or otherwise classified information storage systems, including cybersecurity; - 4.
 "Cybersecurity" shall mean the measures taken to protect a computer, computer network, computer system, or other technology infrastructure against unauthorized use or access; - 5.
-"Domicile" shall mean either the country in which a company is registered, or where the affairs of the company are primarily completed, or where the majority of ownership share is held; - 6.
+"Domicile" shall mean either the country in which a company is registered, where the affairs of the company are primarily completed, or where the majority of ownership share is held; - 6.
 "Foreign adversary" shall mean any country designated by the United States Secretary of State as hostile or a Country of Particular Concern (CPC); - 7.
-"Foreign principal" shall mean: - a. the government or any official of the government of a foreign adversary, b. a political party or member of a political party or any subdivision of a political party of a foreign adversary,
+"Foreign principal" shall mean: - 23 a. the government or any official of the government of a foreign adversary,

-- c. a partnership, association, corporation, organization, or other combination of persons organized under the laws of or having its principal place of business in a foreign adversary, or a subsidiary of such entity, or owned or controlled wholly or in part by any person, entity, or collection of persons or entities of a foreign adversary, - d. any person who is domiciled in a foreign adversary and is not a citizen or lawful permanent resident of the United States, or - e. any person, entity, or collection of persons or entities, described in subparagraphs a through d of this paragraph having a controlling interest in a partnership, association, corporation, organization, trust, or any other legal entity or subsidiary formed for the purpose of owning real property; - 8.
-"Military base or installation" shall mean any land, structure, or property owned or controlled by any division of the Department of Defense, Oklahoma National Guard, or any other department of government, state or federal, critical to the safety and security of Oklahoma or the United States of America;
+- b. a political party or member of a political party or any subdivision of a political party of a foreign adversary, - c. a partnership, association, corporation, organization, or other combination of persons organized under the laws of or having its principal place of business in a foreign adversary, or a subsidiary of such entity, or owned or controlled wholly or in part by any person, entity, or collection of persons or entities of a foreign adversary, - d. any person who is domiciled in a foreign adversary and is not a citizen or lawful permanent resident of the United States, or - e. any person, entity, or collection of persons or entities, described in subparagraphs a through d of this paragraph having a controlling interest in a partnership, association, corporation, organization, trust, or any other legal entity or subsidiary formed for the purpose of owning real property; - 8.
+"Military base or installation" shall mean any land, structure, or property owned or controlled by any division of the United States Department of Defense, Oklahoma National Guard, or any other department of government, state or federal, critical to the safety and security of Oklahoma or the United States;